 The Rongai Route is a good option for climbers who are looking for a challenge, but who also want to experience the beauty of Kilimanjaro in a more remote setting.
-The route is typically climbed in six or seven days, and it includes a number of acclimatization hikes to help climbers adjust to the high altitude.
+The route is typically climbed in 6 or 7 days, and it includes a number of acclimatization hikes to help climbers adjust to the high altitude.

 Less Crowded: Enjoy a more peaceful climb compared to the popular southern routes.